NE Business Facts

 Setup your Accounting and Record-keeping system and learn about the taxes your new company is responsible for paying.

-Company documents generally are required to be kept for 3 years, including: a list of all owners and addresses, copies of all formation documents, financial statements, annual reports, amendments or changes to the company.
+Company documents generally are required to be kept for 3 years, including a list of all owners and addresses, copies of all formation documents, financial statements, annual reports, amendments, or changes to the company.
 All Tax and Corporate Filings should be kept for at least 3 years.
 View our “Accounting & Financial Management” section for help with setting up an accounting system and purchasing accounting software.

 To keep business and personal expenses separate, you should open a separate account for your business.
 In addition, getting business credit cards is how you begin to build a company credit profile (corporation or LLC required) and can later qualify for larger loans and lines of credit.
-To open the account simply call your chosen bank and inquire on the steps to open a business bank account.
-Typically you’ll need a) your filed paperwork, b) your EIN and c) a company resolution authorizing your company to open the account (signed by the owners, members, officers or directors, etc.).
+To open the account simply call your chosen bank and inquire about the steps to open a business bank account.
+Typically you’ll need a) your filed paperwork, b) your EIN, and c) a company resolution authorizing your company to open the account (signed by the owners, members, officers or directors, etc.).

 Top 5 Major Banks in Nebraska